ncperdomo/FICORO_GNSS/README.md

 6. **Velocity field combination:** Combine individual velocity fields into a single comprehensive velocity field.

-	1. Station Proximity Analysis: Cluster stations within a 1 km range of one another (they are probably the same station reported by different studies.
-Although, in some cases, collocated stations might be included).
+	1. Station Proximity Analysis: Cluster stations within a $0.01^\circ$ (1.11 km) range of one another (they are probably the same station reported by different studies.
+Although, in some cases, collocated stations might be included too).
 For such proximate stations:

 		1. Implements the Interquartile Range (IQR) method to detect outliers, omitting solutions displaying disparities in magnitude, azimuthal direction, or both.
 The thresholds for outlier detection are set as: